planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 Let's edit one of the features in the layer (don't worry, we are not going to commit the changes back to OSM, so we can modify it even if the new data is not real).
 Take the feature with the Id ``1399057662``, move its corresponding point to a different place and change the value of the ``power`` attribute from ``tower`` to ``pole``.

-Save it to the same ``export.shp`` file and then import it back into the GeoGit repository using the following command:
+Save it to the same ``export.shp`` file and then import it back into the GeoGig repository using the following command:

 ::

-	$ geogit shp import export.shp -d power
+	$ geogig shp import export.shp -d power

 The imported data is now in the ``power`` tree.

 ::

-	$ geogit show WORK_HEAD:power
+	$ geogig show WORK_HEAD:power
 	TREE ID:  cd6d05d0fe0c527a78e56ef4ec7439a494a6229c
 	SIZE:  130
 	NUMBER Of SUBTREES:  0